googleapis/google-cloud-cpp/google/cloud/cloudquotas/README.md

 # Cloud Quotas API C++ Client Library

-This directory contains an idiomatic C++ client library for the [Cloud Quotas API][cloud-service-docs], a service to Cloud Quotas API provides GCP service consumers with management and observability for resource usage, quotas, and restrictions of the services they consume.
+This directory contains an idiomatic C++ client library for the [Cloud Quotas API][cloud-service-docs].
+Cloud Quotas API provides GCP service consumers with management and observability for resource usage, quotas, and restrictions of the services they consume.

 While this library is **GA**, please note that the Google Cloud C++ client libraries do **not** follow [Semantic Versioning](https://semver.org/).